 Around 70% of men experience hair fall in their lifetime.
 Men are more prone to the genetic inheritance of abnormal hair fall known as androgenic alopecia.
 The hair fall in men can be noticed in the form of receding hairline, thinning hair, and sometimes as a horseshoe-shaped pattern.
+Prevention is always better than cure, which means even if one has normal hair fall per day, they must still opt for a hair loss prevention.
 Now that we know how much hair fall is normal, you can take the two kinds of preliminary tests described below to check if the hair fall is within the normal range or not.

 Grab around 60 hair stands between your fingers.
 Pull the hair gently while running your fingers through it.
 If you catch hold of 5-8 hair strands, you can consider it like normal hair fall.
 If the count is anywhere between 15-20 hair stands, it is abnormal hair fall.